 I love it and feel it was money well spent.

-In fact, I’ve grown so fond of acrylic tanks that I recently got a second one to go in my room as my main goldfish display tank.
+In fact, I’ve grown so fond of them that I recently got a second one to be my main goldfish display tank (pictured above).

 I couldn’t be more pleased!